-First it was movie posters, then string lights, then tapestries, but now college freshmen have begun to furnish their dorm rooms with a hot new decoration: fresh road kill.
+First it was movie posters, then string lights, then tapestries, but 2018 college freshmen have begun to furnish their dorm rooms with a hot new dorm trend decoration: fresh roadkill.
 Other traditional aesthetic choices are being kicked to the curb to make way for the decaying carcasses of raccoons, squirrels, opossums, skunks, and other small animals native to edges of campus roadways.

 Sources report that one of the reasons rotting rodents are beginning to line the walls of freshman dorms across the country, is that they offer more sensory stimulation than the traditional tapestry; specifically the aroma of decomposing flesh.